-Our Company has filed copies of the Preliminary Placement Document and this Placement Document with the Stock Exchanges.
+Our Company has filed a copy of this Preliminary Placement Document and will file a copy of the Placement Document with the Stock Exchanges.

 Our Company has received the in-principle approval of the Stock Exchanges, each dated October 4, 2021 in terms of Regulation 28(1) of the SEBI Listing Regulations for the Issue.
 The Board of Directors has authorised the Issue pursuant to a resolution passed at its meeting held on August 24, 2021.
 The shareholders of our Company have authorised the Issue pursuant to a special resolution passed by the shareholders in the annual general meeting held on September 17, 2021.